82-47/82-47/README.md

 - email: adriennechansl@gmail.com

 #### Active(ish) projects
-- lucian - an experimental discord.py bot to play with the API (and slash commands), and further hone my Python skill
+- lucian - an experimental discord.py bot to play with the API, relearn discord.py, and further hone my Python skill in general

 #### Upcoming projects
 - a Telegram bot for bulk food orders